Marlborough, Queensland: Geography

+The Marlborough–Sarina Road exits to the west.

 History

 Marlborough was established as a squatting pastoral run in 1857 by Dan Connor.
 The name is probably connected with the First Duke of Marlborough (1650-1722), a British army commander.

 The post office at Marlborough opened on 1 January 1861.
 The first town allotments were sold in 1862.
 Marlborough was the location of a Native Police barracks from 1865 to 1876.
 The barracks were located at Barrack Creek on the northwest outskirts of the town.

 Marlborough Railway Provisional School opened on 26 July 1917.
 On 26 April 1919 it was renamed Koonama Provisional School.
 On 18 October 1920 it became Koonama State School.
 On 11 September 1925 it was renamed Marlborough State School.

 On 24 July 2000, five people were killed when the Rockhampton-based Capricorn Helicopter Rescue Service helicopter crashed in a paddock at Marlborough while attempting to land in thick fog.
 Following the tragedy, the community of Marlborough raised enough money to establish a permanent helipad in the town in an attempt to prevent a similar tragedy from occurring in the future.

 Marlborough is within the local government area of Shire of Livingstone, but, between 2008 and 2013, it was within the Rockhampton Region.